What Is Honey?

 A variety of definitions exist for the term 'honey', but all cite the role of honey bees in its production.

-Honey is a sweet product made from flower nectar, plant secretions, or excretions of plant-sucking insects, and combined with an enzyme secreted by honey bees, then concentrated by reducing moisture in the honeycomb cells.
+Honey is a sweet product made from flower nectar, plant secretions, or excretions of plant-sucking insects, combined with an enzyme secreted by honey bees, then concentrated by reducing moisture in the honeycomb cells.

-A basic scientific formula is as follows:
+A basic formula is as follows:

 Sucrose (nectar)